MD 72/2 new price 108,- Euro, no tax

-Preproduction model is finished, we are recalculating wire thickness to get the same DCR as in the original.
+In 2020 the preproduction model was finished, we were recalculating wire thickness to get the same DCR as in the original.
 Thanks to CJ on GroupDIY !

 Static screening is a matter of course and there will be a PinOut PCB as well.

-Mu metal sreening won´ t be necessary.
+Mu metal screening won´ t be necessary.

-Prototype is optimized with 0,09mm wire in the second proto, this value gets close to the original DCR:
+Prototype was optimized with 0,09mm wire in the second proto, this value gets close to the original DCR:

 P1 + P2 = 996,2 Ω (original 1024 Ω)